Ole Miss vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 20, 2021

 - Ole Miss' games this year have hit the over on three of nine set point totals (33.3%).

-- Ole Miss is 2-1 against the spread and 4-0 overall in games when it records more than 35.4 points.
+- When Ole Miss records more than 35.4 points, it is 2-1 against the spread and 4-0 overall.

-- Ole Miss is 6-2 against the spread and 8-1 overall when the team piles up more than 458.6 yards.
+- In games that Ole Miss amasses more than 458.6 yards, the team is 6-2 against the spread and 8-1 overall.

 - The Rebels have seven giveaways this season, while the Commodores have 14 takeaways .